Everything you need to know about Sir Rod's gig on Friday

 Are you heading to Ipswich for Rod Stewart's hotly anticipated concert on Friday?
 Here's everything you need to know before Sir Rod starts crooning on the Portman Road pitch.

-Fans of the singer, who has decades of hits under his belt, are expected to flock to Ipswich Town's stadium ready to see him perform his hits including 'Hot Legs' and 'Maggie May'.
+Fans of the singer, who has decades of hits under his belt, are expected to flock to Ipswich Town's stadium ready to see him perform his hits including 'Hot Legs' and 'Maggie May' this Friday, June 7.

 What time do the gates open?